 Myra played for 6 seasons on the LPGA Legends Tour until 2006 and appeared at the 2012 - Fore Barrow Challenge teaming with her daughter, Mallory to finish T-8th.
 (69-66 135).

 Myra and her daughter, Mallory Blackwelder Trudeau, became the first mother-daughter duo to receive LPGA Tour Membership, when Mallory qualified for the tour in 2009.

 In 2014, Myra's family was honored in New York, New York as "Golf Family of the Year" by the Metropolitan Golf Writer's Association, for her family's contribution to the game.

-Myra's students have won events on the AJGA, FCWT, PGA Junior Series, U.S Kids tours, the Bubba Conley Invitational, earned a spot on the U.S. Junior Ryder Cup Team and qualified for the U. S. Girls Junior.
+Myra's students have won events on the AJGA, FCWT, PGA Junior Series, U.S Kids tours, the Bubba Conley Invitational, Arizona Silver Belle, and have earned a spot on the U.S. Junior Ryder Cup Team, and qualified for the U. S. Girls Junior and National Drive Chip and Putt Championship Finals.
 Additionally, her students have won numerous state junior championships and Lexington City Junior Championships.

 State High School: